-'''

 NM8310 Medical Procedures 2

-'''

 Minor surgical procedures as defined by scope of practice for naturopathic physicians and licensing laws are taught.
 This lecture course covers common minor surgery office procedures.
-Topics include suturing techniques; wound, infection and burn management; local anesthetics; bandaging techniques; and the recognition of conditions requiring medical referral for surgical intervention.
-Prerequisite: NM7326; corequisite: NM8304, NM8305 or permission of the dean or chair of program

-NM8315 Advanced Topics in Diagnostic Imaging 2 credits This module builds on an understanding of the various diagnostic imaging technologies that were introduced in the Advanced Naturopathic Practice Modules in year three.
-Students complete their entry-level understanding of when and how to request specific analyses and how to interpret the results.
-Prerequisites: NM7310, all systems modules in the third year or permission of the dean or chair of program NM8316 Advanced Topics in Public Health 1 credit This module incorporates discussions and application of the principles of public health into clinical decision making necessary for the safe and knowledgeable practice of a naturopathic primary care physician.
-Note that public health competencies are also integrated into year three systems modules.
-Prerequisites: NM7326, completion of all systems modules or permission of the dean or chair of program
+Topics include suturing techniques; wound, infection and burn management; local anesthetics; bandaging techniques, dermatologic biopsies and the recognition of conditions requiring medical referral for surgical intervention.
+Prerequisite: NM7326.
+Corequisite: NM8305 or permission of the dean or chair of program NM8316 Advanced Topics in Public Health 1 credit This module incorporates the principles and application of public health into naturopathic clinical decision making and the role of the naturopathic physician in community public health.
+(Note that public health competencies are also integrated into year three systems modules.)
+Prerequisites: completion of all naturopathic medicine systems modules or permission of the dean or chair of program

-NM8317 Advanced Topics in Geriatric Medicine 2 credits This module focuses on the skills necessary for a physician practicing with this population with recognition of special needs in assessment, diagnosis and treatment to support patients in maintaining health and a healthy lifestyle throughout their life and through death.
-Prerequisites: completion of all systems modules or permission of the dean or chair of program

-NM8318 Advanced Topics in Clinical Ecology 1 credit This module continues the discussion of prevention, diagnosis and treatment of allergies in all its forms.
+NM8317 Advanced Topics in Geriatric Medicine 2 credits This module focuses on the special needs in assessment, diagnosis and treatment to support geriatric patients in maintaining health, independence and quality of life as they age.
+End of life care is also discussed.
+Prerequisites: completion of all naturopathic medicine systems modules or permission of the dean or chair of program NM8318 Advanced Topics in Clinical Ecology 1 credit This module continues the discussion of prevention, diagnosis and treatment of allergies in all its forms.
 Cause and contribution of food, plant, hydrocarbon and environment are presented.
 Recognition of signs and symptoms of allergy with focus on foundational treatment is included.
-Builds on concepts introduced in year-three modules.
-Corequisite: final year of program or permission of the dean or chair of program
+Prerequisites: completion of all naturopathic medicine systems modules or permission of the dean or chair of program

-NM8319 Advanced Topics in Oncology 2.5 credits This module presents the role of the general practice naturopathic physician involved in the care of patients with cancer.
-It includes the problems involved in the diagnosis and assessment of cancer.
+NM8319 Advanced Topics in Oncology 2.5 credits This module presents the role of the primary care naturopathic physician involved in the co-management of patients with cancer.
 Current knowledge of the causes and mechanisms of the disease are presented.
+Module includes the standards of care involved in the diagnosis, assessment and management of cancer.
 There is an overview of the provision of ethical practices and the primary needs of cancer survivors as well as the role of complementary therapeutics including concepts from diet and nutrient therapy.
-Corequisite: final year of program or permission of the dean or chair of program
+Prerequisites: completion of all naturopathic medicine systems modules or permission of the dean or chair of department.